kubernetes/enhancements/keps/sig-api-machinery/4020-unknown-version-interoperability-proxy/README.md

 No, but it does depend on

-- the `StorageVersion` feature that generates objects with a `storageVersion.status.serverStorageVersions[*].apiServerID` field which is used to find the remote apiserver's network location.
 - `APIServerIdentity` feature in kube-apiserver that creates a lease object for APIServerIdentity which we will use to store the network location of the remote apiserver for visibility/debugging

 <!--
 Think about both cluster-level services (e.g. metrics-server) as well